vmware-tanzu/tanzu-framework/pinniped-components/readme.md

 # Pinniped integration for TKG

-**IMPORTANT**: This directory is under deprecation.
-All code has been moved to `pinniped-components` under the project root.
-Any changes under this directory needs to be duplicated to `pinniped-components` until this directory is fully deprecated.

 ## Introduction

 The goal of integrating with Pinniped is to provide user authentication feature for TKG clusters.
 Pinniped allows cluster